Public Policy Statements

 ASAM supports a wide variety of measures to prevent alcohol and other drug-related problems in contemporary society, understanding that carefully thought out prevention measures have demonstrably reduced the early onset of alcohol, nicotine, and other drug use in some populations.
 This has contributed to a reduction in deaths and serious injuries resulting from drug related injuries and illnesses.
 These and other identifiable results have major economic implications.

-Public Policy Statement on Ethical Promotion and Patient Recruitment by Addiction Treatment Programs
+Ethical Promotion and Patient Recruitment by Addiction Treatment Programs

 For the purposes of this policy statement, an addiction treatment program is defined as an entity that claims to provide evaluation, treatment, or referral for substance-related and other addictive disorders.